Pelican eel: Reproduction and life cycle

 Not much is known about the reproductive habits of the pelican eel.
 Similar to other eels, when pelican eels are first born, they start in the leptocephalus stage, meaning that they are extremely thin and transparent.
-Until they reach their juvenile stage, they interestingly have very small body organs and do not contain any red blood cells.
+Until they reach their juvenile stage, they have small organs and no red blood cells.
 As they mature, the males undergo a change that causes enlargement of the olfactory organs, responsible for the sense of smell, and degeneration of the teeth and jaws.
 The males also have defined reproductive organs.
 In a studied male, the testes occupied a majority of the space in the stomach cavity where the stomach had seemed to have shrunk.
 The females, on the other hand, remain relatively unchanged as they mature.
 The large olfactory organs in the sexually-mature males indicates that they may locate their mates through pheromones released by the females.
 Many researchers believe that the eels die shortly after reproduction.
 Reproducing later in life is thought to be a strategy that increases the likelihood of offspring survival for E. pelecanoides.

 Distribution and habitat

 The pelican eel has been found in the temperate and tropical areas of all oceans.
 In the North Atlantic, it seems to have a range in depth from 500 to 3000 m.
 One Canadian-arctic specimen was found in Davis Strait at a depth of 1,136–1,154 m, and also across the coasts of Greenland.
-More recently, pelican eels have been spotted off the coast of Portugal, as well as near Hawaiian islands.
+Pelican eels have also been spotted off the coast of Portugal, as well as near the Hawaiian islands.

 Interactions with humans

 Because of the extreme depths at which it lives, most of what is known about the pelican eel comes from specimens that are inadvertently caught in deep sea fishing nets.
 Although once regarded as a purely deep-sea species, since 1970, hundreds of specimens have been caught by fishermen, mostly in the Atlantic Ocean.
 In October 2018, the first direct observation of a gulper eel was made by a group of researchers near the Azores.
 The team witnessed the aggressive nature of the eel's hunting process, as it was constantly moving around in the water column to attempt to find prey.
-In September 2018, the E/V Nautilus team also witnessed a juvenile gulper eel inflating its mouth in attempt to catch prey in the Papahānaumokuākea Marine National Monument (PMNM).
-Until these recent explorations, not much has been analyzed by researchers of the behavior of gulper eels.
+In September 2018, the E/V Nautilus team witnessed a juvenile gulper eel inflating its mouth in attempt to catch prey in the Papahānaumokuākea Marine National Monument (PMNM).
+Until these explorations, the behavior of gulper eels had not been extensively analyzed.